Brazil's Vale fired inspection firm that failed to certify dam: prosecutors

 They added this was part of a “policy at Vale SA to obtain positive safety reviews in an improper way.”
 Even senior executives were regularly provided with information about the safety of the dams and other “structures,” the prosecutors alleged.

-The allegations were contained in a document given to Vale on Friday recommending the immediate “temporary removal” of then CEO Fabio Schvartsman as well as Ferrous Metals Chief Peter Poppinga and other executives. [nL1N20P0BI]
+The allegations were contained in a document given to Vale on Friday recommending the immediate “temporary removal” of then CEO Fabio Schvartsman as well as Ferrous Metals Chief Peter Poppinga and other executives.

 The prosecutors’ allegations were previously reported by Folha de S. Paulo newspaper and the Wall Street Journal.